chuckremes/ruby-io/design-notes.md

 Is the last sentence true?
 I hope it isn't... then this gets easy because I can push the buffering down a level.

+Next morning... dreamt about this last night.
+Here's the plan.
+For Block child classes (File, String, anything with random access that allows seek) we will NOT buffer in the IO class.
+The buffering can happen in the Enumerable.
+For Stream child classes (Pipe, Socket) we will use #read (not #pread) and buffer in the IO class.
+The Enumerable will not do buffering.

+When Transcoder wraps one of these IO classes, it can check `is_a?` and decide which Enumerable to load...
+Enumerable::Block or Enumerable::Stream.

+Also had some random thoughts about #read/#pread in the Transcoder wrapper, but they are fuzzy now... not sure what I was thinking there.
+Oh!
+To make Enumerable simpler, push the buffering logic into the #read/#pread of the Transcoder class.
+This way the Enumerable just resets its offset to whatever and the next read should satisfy as much as possible out of the buffer, if any.
+Need to be clever to make this caching work for #pread so we'll need to track `offset` internally to that method.

+In Enumerable::Block#read, we'll make sure that it always allocates its own buffer. #read_from_storage will pass nil for buffer:.
+Anyway, the #read/#pread should allocate a large reusable buffer (32k?) starting from the offset requested.
+It will only return the requests nbytes though and hang on to the rest.
+Next time a read request comes in, it will check to see if it overlaps the existing buffer.
+If so, satisfy it directly from the buffer otherwise satisfy as much as possible from buffer and then read another 32k.

+In Enumerable::Stram#read, this will just delegate directly to @io.read.

 ## SyncIO::Config

 API for creating configuration objects used to open new IO streams.
 A file can be specified by either a path or a file descriptor (but not both).
 Similarly, files can be opened in different modes and with different flags.
 Rather than try to design a method to handle all of these different combinations (with its attendant complex method signature) we provide a configuration object facility which enforces the appropriate rules.